timeplus-io/proton/README.md

 <p align="center">
   <a href="#-why-use-proton"><strong>Why Use Proton</strong></a> ·
   <a href="#-demo-video"><strong>Demo Video</strong></a> ·
-  <a href="#-quick-start"><strong>Quick Start</strong></a> ·
+  <a href="#-deployment"><strong>Deployment</strong></a> ·
   <a href="#-whats-next"><strong>What's Next</strong></a> ·
   <a href="#-integrations"><strong>Integrations</strong></a> ·
   <a href="#contributing"><strong>Contributing</strong></a> ·
   <a href="#need-help"><strong>Need help?</strong></a>
 </p>

 Proton is a streaming SQL engine, a fast and lightweight alternative to Apache Flink, 🚀 powered by ClickHouse.
-It enables developers to solve streaming data processing, routing and analytics challenges from Kafka, Redpanda and more sources, and send aggregated data to the downstream systems.
-Proton is core engine of [Timeplus](https://timeplus.com), which is a Cloud-native streaming analytics platform.
+It enables developers to solve streaming data processing, routing and analytics challenges from Apache Kafka, Redpanda and more sources, and send aggregated data to the downstream systems.
+Proton is the core engine of [Timeplus](https://timeplus.com), which is a cloud native streaming analytics platform.

 ## 💪 Why use Proton?

-1. **A fast and lightweight [Apache Flink](https://github.com/apache/flink) or [ksqlDB](https://github.com/confluentinc/ksql) alternative**:  Proton provides powerful streaming SQL functionalities, such as streaming ETL, tumble/hop/session windows, watermarks, materialized views, CDC and data revision processing, and more.
+1. **[Apache Flink](https://github.com/apache/flink) or [ksqlDB](https://github.com/confluentinc/ksql) alternative**:  Proton provides powerful streaming SQL functionalities, such as streaming ETL, tumble/hop/session windows, watermarks, materialized views, CDC and data revision processing, and more.

-2. **High-performance**:  Proton is written in C++, with optimized performance through SIMD.
+2. **Fast**:  Proton is written in C++, with optimized performance through SIMD.
 [For example](https://www.timeplus.com/post/scary-fast), on an Apple MacBookPro with M2 Max, Proton can deliver 90 million EPS, 4 millisecond end-to-end latency, and high cardinality aggregation with 1 million unique keys.

 3. **Lightweight**:  Proton is a single binary (\<500MB).
 No JVM or any other dependencies.
 You can also run it with Docker, or on an AWS t2.nano instance (1 vCPU and 0.5 GiB memory).